Touraine, a terroir to savour

 Sparkling or still, dry, semi-dry or sweet, tannic or fruitier, Touraine wines offer a wide variety of pleasures.

-There are two wine routes, vineyard walks and of course many producers open the doors of their cellars for a visit or a tasting…
+There are two wine routes, vineyard walks and, of course, many producers open the doors of their cellars for a visit or tasting…

-A not-to-be-missed event: vineyards, wines and hiking in September!
+A not-to-be-missed event: vineyards, wine and hiking in September!

 For more information on Loire Valley wines : www.vinsvaldeloire.fr, www.vignesvinsrandos.fr